rite-of-moloch/RiteOfMoloch-v0.1/misc/review_notes.md

 ### Critical
 - it is currently possible for a member to slash other members; where 'other members' have not (yet) claimed their stake back.
 The success of this depends on the order of transactions.
 Slashing does not check if one is or is not a member but if one (still) has a stake.
-All initiates that: (1) are members, (2) have not claimed their stake and the deadline for becoming a member has passed
+Members that can be slashed: (1) are members, (2) have not claimed their stake in context: deadline for becoming a member has passed.

     ```
     function testInitiateGriefingAttack() public {